Graduate Courses at Penn

 - LLM candidates may receive credit for up to 1 CU (3 law school semester hours) of grad-level course work in another department of the University.

-Students interested in taking a course outside of the law School for credit must submit an Law Credit for Non-Law Course form.
-Students accepted into formal Joint Degree programs do not need to complete the application form when enrolling in non-Law courses required for their non-law degree; candidates for Certificate and Ad Hoc joint programs DO need to complete the approval form.
+Students interested in taking a course outside of the Law School for credit must submit an Application for Law Credit for Non-Law Courses.
+Students accepted into formal Joint Degree programs do not need to complete the form when enrolling in non-law courses required for their non-law degree if they have already submitted the Joint Degree Confirmation Form to the Registrar’s Office or Associate Director of Cross-Disciplinary Programs; candidates for Certificate and Ad Hoc joint programs do need to complete the approval form.

-- The Dean of Students will review the application and either approve or deny the request to enroll in a course outside of the Law School.
+The Associate Director for Cross-Disciplinary Programs, Amanda Aronoff, will review the application and either approve or deny the request to enroll in a course outside of the Law School.

 - Please note that approval means only that the Law School will accept the course credits toward your law degree should you satisfactorily complete the course.
 It does not ensure that you will actually be enrolled in the course.
 Enrollment is determined by the University department controlling the course and is subject to availability.